-I entered to look for the manuscripts suspected to be in the house and I only intended to document them in photographs.
+I entered to look for the manuscripts suspected to be in the house, and I only intended to document them in photographs.
 But moving through the dismal rooms, filled with the chaotic discards of Silvia’s life, I realized I couldn’t leave the papers behind.
-Covered in grime, I squeezed back through the boards with relief to be in the fresh air.
-Books, manuscripts, photographs, letters, anything I could carry of significance from the upheaval scattered across the floor, came through the narrow gap in the boards with me.
+Covered in grime, I squeezed back through the boards with relief to breathe fresh air.
+Books, manuscripts, photographs, letters, anything I could carry of significance from the upheaval scattered across the floor came through the narrow gap in the boards with me.

 I had become a thief in the name of literature.

 Then came the fear that something of importance had been left behind.
 So, I gathered the courage and returned to that closet or that drawer.
 Or was I careful enough as I combed the upstairs bedrooms?